 - Include the risks for all research procedures during screening, experimental intervention, and follow-up.
 List the risks by importance and frequency to the subject, e.g., experimental drug/device risks first.

 - Include this statement for studies involving greater than minimal risk: As with any experimental procedure, there may be adverse events or side effects that are currently unknown and some of these unknown risks could be permanent, severe or life-threatening.

-- If a risk exists to either the mother or fetus sufficient to exclude pregnant women from participation and avoid pregnancy or fathering a child during a study, refer to the Guidance for Reproductive Risk Language for Consents for suggested language.
+- If a risk exists to either the mother or fetus sufficient to exclude pregnant individuals from participation and avoid pregnancy or fathering a child during a study, refer to the Guidance for Reproductive Risk Language for Consents for suggested language.